2Yr·

 1. shares

-Video suggestion: Shares simply explained https://www.youtube.com/watch?v=R2ZFgLROtTY
+Video suggestion: Shares explained simply https://www.youtube.com/watch?v=R2ZFgLROtTY

-1.2 How to buy shares?
+1.2 How do you buy shares?

-At the moment, cheap and well rated brokers that you can use on your cell phone are the neo-brokers "Trade Republic" and "Scalable Capital".
-Neo-brokers, i.e. new types of brokers, are characterized by the fact that they cost little (e.g. 1€ per share purchase or sale, free savings plans) and are very uncomplicated, which makes stock trading, with all its opportunities and risks, easily accessible to everyone.
-Neo-Brokers are still relatively young companies with fewer employees than a house bank like the local savings bank.
-As a result, customer service is not as fast in case of problems and queries, but my personal experience is that the one time I needed Trade Republic's customer service, I was helped within a couple of days.
-If you're still looking for a neo-broker, you can ask someone who has already opened a securities account there if he or she will send you an invitation link, there's usually something free for both in return.
+Currently, the neo-brokers "Trade Republic" and "Scalable Capital" are inexpensive and well-rated brokers that you can use on your cell phone.
+Neo-brokers, i.e. new types of brokers, are characterized by the fact that they cost little (e.g. €1 per share purchase or sale, free savings plans) and are very uncomplicated, making share trading, with all its opportunities and risks, easily accessible to everyone.
+Neo-Brokers are still relatively young companies with fewer employees than a house bank such as the local savings bank.
+As a result, customer service is not as fast in case of problems and queries, but my personal experience is that the one time I needed Trade Republic's customer service, I was helped within a few days.
+If you are still looking for a neo-broker, you can ask someone who has already opened a custody account there to send you an invitation link, which is usually a free gift for both of you.

 Reading tip: Trade Republic vs. Scalable Capital: https://app.getquin.com/activity/JODAHlHcum